Skip to main content

 How it works

-For the flow to be followed, both the merchant account and the customer credit card issuer must support 3-D Secure.
+For the flow to be followed, both the merchant profile and the customer credit card issuer must support 3-D Secure.

 The flow includes an additional step during checkout, that is shown depending on the card scheme and issuing bank.